 Now Enrolling Subjects in the Motiva Silicone Filled Breast Implant Trial

 Motiva Breast implants are not approved by the FDA for use in the United States.
-Like all drugs and medical devices, such approval only occurs after a rigorously audited study.
-That trial is underway and Dr. Teitelbaum is one of about twenty-five selected plastic surgeons nationwide offering these implants to a limited group of patients.
-The study commenced in April 2018 and will conclude in 10 years after enrollment is complete, which is expected to be by the end of 2018.
+Like all drugs and medical devices, such approval only occurs after a rigorously conducted study.
+That trial is underway and Dr. Teitelbaum is one of about twenty-five selected plastic surgeons nationwide offering these implants to a limited group of research subjects.
+The study commenced in April 2018 and will conclude after 10 years after enrollment is complete, which is expected to be by the end of 2018.

-Participating patients will receive the breast implant devices without cost for the patient, but all other associated costs such as the fees for the surgeon, anesthesiologist, laboratory tests, and operating room remain the same.
-Patients will also receive compensation throughout the study according to the trial plan, over the ten year period when completing their annual visits.
+Participating subjects will receive the breast implant devices without cost for the subject, but all other associated costs such as the fees for the surgeon, anesthesiologist, laboratory tests, and operating room remain the same.
+Subjects will also receive compensation throughout the study according to the trial plan, over the ten-year period when completing their annual visits.
 Click here for details of the patient

-Motiva breast implants are considered an investigational device in the USA and subjects will be participating in an FDA approved clinical trial.
+Motiva breast implants are considered an investigational device in the USA and subjects will be participating in a clinical trial reviewed by the FDA.

 Before You Read On: Study Requirements

-A woman can only receive these implants if she participates in this 10-year clinical trial.
+A subject can only receive these implants if she participates in this 10-year clinical trial.
 While there is financial compensation for participating, there is also a very long list of requirements and restrictions.
-A few of those are: patients must be over 22 years old; a genetic female; make a commitment to comply with the numerous study requirements; be willing to undergo an MRI if requested, agree to have implants returned to the manufacturer if they are ever removed; and must live
+A few of those are: a subject must be over 22 years old; a genetic female; make a commitment to comply with the numerous study requirements; be willing to undergo an MRI if requested, agree to have implants returned to the manufacturer if they are ever removed; and must live